GUIDES & DISCOVERIES · QUEBEC CULTURE

 Some practical information to plan your visit to the Museum of Civilization.

-The MCQ is located on Dalhousie Street, in the Lower Town, a three-minute walk from Carrera Café and Petit-Champlain.
-It is open year-round, seven days a week from June to early September, and closed on Mondays during the off-season.
+The MCQ is located on Dalhousie Street, in the Lower Town, a three-minute walk from the Carrera Café and Petit-Champlain.
+It is open year-round, seven days a week from June to early September, and closed on Mondays in the low season.
 Admission to permanent exhibitions is free on Tuesday evenings.
-Temporary exhibitions are paid.
+Temporary exhibitions require paid admission.

 Visit duration

 Allow two to three hours for a complete visit including permanent exhibitions and a temporary exhibition.
-For families with children, allow a little more time: interactive devices encourage lingering, especially in spaces dedicated to young visitors.
+For families with children, allow a bit more time: the interactive displays invite lingering, especially in areas dedicated to young visitors.

 After the visit

 After a visit to the MCQ, the mind is full.
-A coffee is a must, to let what you've just seen sink in.
+A coffee is essential to let what you've just seen settle.

 Carrera Café after the museum

-Carrera Café is a three-minute walk from the Museum of Civilization.
-After a visit, settling down with an espresso or a filter coffee to reflect on what you've just seen is a way to extend the cultural experience.
-The best exhibitions deserve to be digested, preferably in a good coffee shop.
+The Carrera Café is a three-minute walk from the Museum of Civilization.
+After a visit, settling in with an espresso or drip coffee to reflect on what you've just seen is a way to extend the cultural experience.
+The best exhibitions deserve time to digest, preferably in a good café.

 Culture begins at the café

-Before your visit to the MCQ or to extend its emotions, Carrera Café awaits you in Petit-Champlain, a three-minute walk away.
+Before your visit to the MCQ or to extend the emotions, the Carrera Café awaits you in Petit-Champlain, just a three-minute walk away.

 Comments (0)